sparkflows/sparkflows-docs/docs/tutorials/data-science/bike-rental-prediction.rst

    :alt: Bike Rental Prediction
    :width: 100%

-Calculate Count to Datatype Double
+Cast Count to Double type
 -----------------------------------

-It calculates the cast count field to Datatype double using the CastColumnType Node.
+It casts count field to double using the CastColumnType Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^